pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-22-freemium-users-wont-convert-to-paying-customers.md

 These questions are meant to be an interview checklist.
 They're not, however, the questions to ask during the interview itself.
 For those, you want to steer clear of questions that ask the customer to analyze or make conclusions, [but rather, you want to ask questions that bring the customer to recount the purchase story][better-questions].

-Asking the right questions will get the person to recall, in vivid detail, the moments preceding the interview, so you can get to the [real mix of emotional and rational motivations][four-forces].
+Asking the right questions will get the person to recall, in vivid detail, the moments preceding the purchase, so you can get to the [real mix of emotional and rational motivations][four-forces].
 It takes practice.
 If it helps, you can preface the interview by saying that you're asking questions as if you're writing a movie script of the purchase story.
 That's the kind of mindset to be in when interviewing for the purchase story.

 [better-questions]: {% post_url 2019-03-08-interview-questions-to-ask %}
 [four-forces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}